Tips from a local...

 -

-If you park Downtown, either take the shuttle (they stop before 7:00am - don't be pissed if you show up late) or get someone to drive you to Mount Pleasant.
-If you know someone that lives in the Old Village ask them if you can park at their house and then walk to the start.
+Get to the race early!
+If you park Downtown, either take the shuttle (be in line by 6:00am, they stop at 6:45am - don't be pissed if you show up late and the buses have already left) or get someone to drive you to Mount Pleasant.
+Same thing goes for North Charleston, Mount Pleasant and Daniel Island.
+This year there will be a shuttle pick up and drop off from the Charleston Area Convention Center (North Charleston, Mount Pleasant Town Center (Mount Pleasant) and Publix Shopping Center (Daniel Island) - checkout the Bridge Run site for more info, they keep changing it.
+If you know someone who lives in the Old Village ask them if you can park at their house and then walk to the start.
 I am hesitant to share this, but if you take 526 to the very end in Mount Pleasant and then get on Rifle Range Road it will take you into the Old Village.
 Very little traffic and your ride can drop you off near the start...
 Shhh...Don't tell anyone.

 -

 Yes its Charleston, but its not Key West.
 It may be cold at the start.
-Bring a throw away so you stay warm until the start of the race (sweatshirts are about $3.00 at Goodwill and some are fun to wear for a few hours).
+Bring a throw away sweatshirt so you stay warm until the start of the race (sweatshirts are about $4.00 at Goodwill and some are fun to wear for a few hours - just ask that guy that sings Thrift Shop).

 -